Theory of robust quantum many-body scars in long-range interacting systems: Numerical analysis

 Generic non-integrable models are expected to obey {Wigner-Dyson} level statistics \cite{bohigas1984characterization}, characterized by a distribution of the ratios $p_{\text{WD}}(r) = \frac {27}4 \, r\, \frac{1+r}{(1+r+r^2)^{5/2}}$ and average {level spacing ratio} $\braket{r}_{\text{WD}} = 0.5295$.
 On the other hand, integrable Hamiltonians are characterized by {Poisson} statistics \cite{berry1977level}, with $p_{\text{P}}(r) = \frac{2}{(1+r)^2}$ and average $\braket{r}_{\text{P}} = 0.386$.

 Our data indicate that the mean level spacing ratio is compatible with the Wigner--Dyson prediction for all $\alpha >0$.
-The numerical distribution of $p(r)$ shows a very good agreement with the Wigner--Dyson prediction (dotted red line) and clear disagreement from the Poisson one (blue line), as displayed in Fig.~\ref{fig_r}ab for $\alpha=0.01$ (left) and $\alpha=0.7$ (right) for a system of $L=18$ spins.
-This is well confirmed by the trend of $\braket{r}$ with system size.
-Figure~\ref{fig_r}c shows convergence to the Wigner--Dyson value $\braket{r}_{\text{WD}}$ upon increasing system size $L$.
+The numerical distribution of $p(r)$ shows a very good agreement with the Wigner--Dyson prediction ({dot-dashed} red line) and clear disagreement from the Poisson one ({dashed} blue line), as displayed in Fig.~\ref{fig_r} for $\alpha=0.01$ ({top} left) and $\alpha=0.7$ ({top} right) for a system of $L=18$ spins.
+This is well confirmed by the trend of $\braket{r}$ with system size. {The bottom panel of} Fig.~\ref{fig_r} shows convergence to the Wigner--Dyson value $\braket{r}_{\text{WD}}$ upon increasing system size $L$.
 This holds for $\alpha$ as small as $0.001$, signalling high sensitivity of spectral statistics to the interaction range.
 These results complement those of Ref.~\cite{russomanno2021quantum}.